the-events-calendar/tribe-common/readme.txt

 = [TBD] TBD =

-* Fix - Resolved "Uncaught ReferenceError: lodash is not defined" error by adding `lodash` as a dependency for the Events Gutenberg Assets.
+* Fix - Resolved "Uncaught ReferenceError: lodash is not defined" error by adding `lodash` as a dependency for TEC Block Assets.
 [ECP-1575]

 = [5.1.7] TBD =